doubt72/curry/README.md

 and was curious.
-Up to that point I'd never really known anything about compilers at all, I'd been on the operating system track instead as an undergraduate (although I didn't finish a computer science major, it wasn't because I didn't have enough computer science credits).
+Up to that point I'd never really known anything about compilers at all, I'd been on the operating system track instead as an undergraduate (although I didn't finish a computer science major, it wasn't because I didn't have enough computer science credits, I got a different degree instead).
 In hindsight, reading those papers and things may have been a poor decision, but I guess it passed the time between interviews.

 Anyway, I did learn some interesting (to me) things about language design in the process, not that the result is likely useful for anyone else.
 So far it hasn't